Giangy25/UrbanTransport/README.md

 # THE PROJECT
-This project is the final practice for Start2Impact TypeSCript course.
-This project aims to develop a system in TypeScript that models the organicational structure of Moove, an innovative shared micromobility service.
+This project is the final practice for Start2Impact TypeSCript course, and aims to develop a system in TypeScript that models the organicational structure of Moove, an innovative shared micromobility service.

+## Requirements
+ .
+Define an IMezzo interface to represent the means of transport;
+ .
+Define a User interface to represent the users of the service;
+ .
+Define an ICittà interface to represent the cities in which Moove operates;
+ .
+Then, implements the Mezzo, Utente and Città classes;
+ .
+Instantiate and test the logic.

 ## How to Install and Run the project
 Follow these steps: